 You’ll also still get any other redundancy rights you’re entitled to, like time off to look for a new job.
 GOV.UK has more info on redundancy rights.

-You might be able to claim benefits like Universal Credit after taking voluntary redundancy - check what benefits you might be entitled to.
+You might be able to claim benefits like Universal Credit after taking voluntary redundancy.

 If you have a mortgage protection policy